Finding a Calling as a Vascular Surgeon

 Back when she was in medical school, she thought she wanted to be a rheumatologist and work with joints and soft tissue.
 “At that time, the field appealed to me because the immunology associated with it seemed new and exciting,” explains Myint.

-“The first clinical attachment of my medical training was in rheumatology, which I enjoyed, but then the second clinical attachment was in orthopedics—joints and bones—and I realized I liked this even better,” she recalls.
+“The first clinical attachment of my medical training was in rheumatology, which I enjoyed, but then the second clinical attachment was in orthopedics—joints, and bones—and I realized I liked this even better,” she recalls.
 What appealed to her the most was that while rheumatologists treat people’s symptoms, orthopedists perform surgery to actually fix problems.
 “We are actually taking out bad joints and putting in new ones,” she says, adding that she really liked the ability to get measurable results.

 “I like to think that surgery found me,” she points out.
 “When I was in my 20’s and realized that I wanted to be a surgeon, I suddenly thought back to my childhood and remembered how much I had always liked fixing things.
 Suddenly, it made sense that this was what I was meant to do,” she recalls.